 4. Use temporary privilege escalation

-Record all requests for privilege escalation.
-And ensure that requests are approved.
+Record all requests for privilege escalation and ensure that these requests are approved.
 This creates a solid audit trail and adds another layer of scrutiny to avoid security incidents.

 Escalation is also a useful tool when applying Zero Trust ideas.
-Users cannot exercise privileges outside of set periods.
-And they can only use permissions after supplying verified credentials.
+Users cannot exercise privileges outside of set periods and can only use permissions after supplying verified credentials.

 5. Separate duties to limit individual risks